European Central Bank - eurosystem

 How can I request specific information about supervised banks?

 We at the ECB think it’s vital for information to be accessible.
-We aim to be as transparent as possible, while at the same time ensuring the confidentiality when it comes to the question of how we perform our tasks.
+We aim to be as transparent as possible, while at the same time ensuring confidentiality when it comes to the question of how we perform our tasks.

 Information on individual supervised banks is specifically protected by a number of professional secrecy requirements, as outlined in European law (e.g. the Capital Requirements Directive).